-Figure 32: Editing a Recipe - Recipe Details
+Figure 31: Editing a Recipe - Recipe Details

 Recipe parameter Description Recipe Name The name of the recipe displayed on the Overview Screen.

-Recipe Number The number of the recipe in the Hydro-Control.
+Recipe parameter Description Recipe Number The number of the recipe in the Hydro-Control.
 Batch Counter The number of the last batch made.
 Recipe Description The recipe description.

-3.3 Water Addition
+Water Addition 3.3